-- 2.17 Islington's Local Plan promotes cultural and night time economy activities in the CAZ and Town Centres, particularly in designated Cultural Quarters.
+2.19 Islington's Local Plan promotes cultural and night-time economy activities in the CAZ and Town Centres, particularly in designated Cultural Quarters.
 The Bunhill and Clerkenwell area is home to a number of cultural attractions and institutions.
-The designated Clerkenwell/Farringdon Cultural Quarter (see Figure 2.2 below) is the primary location where enhancement of the cultural offer is encouraged. - 2.18 Proposals for cultural use outside the cultural quarter will need to be sequentially justified; applicants must provide detailed evidence to demonstrate that there are no sequentially preferable locations within the cultural quarter that could accommodate the proposal.
-Relevant guidance on the application of the sequential test must be used to inform any evidence provided, particularly national Planning Practice Guidance (PPG)11.
+The designated Clerkenwell/Farringdon Cultural Quarter (see Figure 2.2 on the following page) is the primary location where enhancement of the cultural offer is encouraged.